smxi/inxi/README.txt

 OR easy to remember shortcut (which redirects to github): wget -Nc https://smxi.org/binxi

-This version will not be maintained, and it's unlikely that I will spend any time on it in the future, but it is there in case it's of use or interest to anyone.
+This version will not be maintained, and it's unlikely that any time will be spent on it in the future, but it is there in case it's of use or interest to anyone.

 =====================================================================